TatianaDubos/Pay-management/README.md

-# Pay-management
+# Payroll-management
-Java application to manage pays for employees.
+Java application to manage the employee wages.